 I love this cordial, it’s so refreshing, light and summery.
 It’s perfect to add to still water, sparkling water to make a presse or add it to prosecco to make a ‘bump start’ cocktail.
 It could also be drizzled over fruit salad or sorbet, whipped into a gooseberry fool, set into home made ice lollies or splashed over the sponge in a trifle, or to be used in baking summer puddings.
 The cordial is full of vitamin C and some say if you drink it every day then you can keep flu away!

 Later in the season the Elderflower will set into berries the are first green then, turn dark red.
 These make the most amazing dark red, clear jam or jelly.
-I’ll post a recipe for Elderflower jelly later in the year.
+I’ll post a recipe for Elderberry jelly later in the year.

 1. Add the flower heads into a jug or bowl and then to this add the sliced lemon.